 Mobile Maker Space: Enabling digital creativity through outreach

 This ambitious project successfully established a Mobile Maker Space which worked remotely with children, teenagers, offenders, and residents living in rural communities in the Stirling area.

 Clydebank Library Refurbishment Consultancy

-Gauging public opinion on library provision within Clydebank was the main aim of this project, aligning it with both Strategic Aim 4: Social Wellbeing and Aim 6: Excellent Public Services.
+Gauging public opinion on library provision within Clydebank was the main aim of this project.
 The service collated opinions from library users, former users, non-users, and staff to analyse good practice and gaps in their service.
 The project also collected opinions on the public’s aspirations for a refurbished Clydebank Library.

 Your Library: Boys Toys

 This project focused on raising confidence and reading attainment in boys aged between eight and 18-years-old in the most deprived communities in West Lothian.
-Linking to Strategic Aims 1 and 5, the project equipped them with skills to further their eventual employability.
+The project equipped them with skills to further their eventual employability.

 Digital Zone Hebrides: Libraries Connect